rachelic44/GCN_Prediction_Transitions/README.md

 - X1, …..
 Xn   - Features matrix for each graph (for each year)
 - L1 …..
 Ln     - Labels for each year, described above.

+### Running instructions:

+set GRAPHS_NUM to number of years, according to the data run with the following command: python GCN_temporal_communities.py

+for nni see the attached overview.